 These are when they may usually happen but not always.
 During the rest of the time when nothing is in the timetable, it is your time to manage.
 This could be a mixture of things you could be doing.
 Some pieces of equipment need booking onto so you will need to look ahead to see what is available and whether it lines up with what is timetabled at the time.
 Time management skills are vital with this course and they will develop throughout the years, they certainly have for me!

 Useful tips for studying Model Design at Herts

 Here are a few things I wish I knew before coming to study Model Design.
 They aren’t obvious to you until after you have already started in my opinion.

 I came to university straight after school and so had an exceptionally long holiday from the end of school to the start of university.
 When I started in the first year, I realised how my drawing skills were lacking compared to what they were like at school.
 What I wished I had done was carried on drawing over the summer in the run-up to university.
 Even if this would have been a few sketches every now and then I really think it would have helped.
 During the first few weeks and projects in the first year, I was slow to get back into the swing of sketching and accurate drawing.

 Where they do give you a list of tools that would be useful to have before you start, I do think that some are more important to get the right kind or just were missing off the list.

 - Steel ruler – This is essential for not only measuring with but using to cut a straight line with the scalpel.
-The steel ruler is best if you get the type that has the 0 measurement at the very end.
+The steel ruler is best if you get the type that has zero measurements at the very end.